Qatar Airways Banned Baggage Items

 Guns, Firearms, and Projectiles

 Guns, firearms, and devices that discharge projectiles are prohibited in the aircraft cabin.
 This includes toys, replicas, and antiques that could be mistaken for real weapons.
-Firearms of all types, toy guns, replicas, firearm components, compressed air and CO2 guns, signal and starter pistols, bows, crossbows, arrows, harpoon guns, spear guns, slingshots, and catapults can be carried in checked baggage (firearms with permission).
+Firearms of all types, toy guns, replicas, firearm components, compressed air and CO2 guns, signal and starter pistols, bows, crossbows, arrows, harpoon guns, spear guns, slingshots, and catapults can be carried in checked baggage (firearms with permission)

 Stun Devices and Disabling Gadgets

-Stunning devices are prohibited in cabin baggage.
 These items may be transported in checked baggage with prior approval:

 Sharp or Pointed Items